 (p.79 – 80)

-Levin hadn’t quite mastered the satire he’d use in later works (I’ll give the kid a break; he was in his early twenties), but he’s working on it.
+Levin hasn’t quite mastered the satire he’ll use in later works (I’ll give the kid a break; he was in his early twenties), but he’s working on it.
 The young woman speaking in this section has convinced herself that her initial (correct) assumptions were incorrect and now sees “signs” that simply weren’t there.
 I love it.
 Levin knows people do this all the damn time.